 Knowing when to harvest and how to store the fruits properly is key for longevity, but isn’t difficult.
 I’ve stored squashes in my dining room, under the stairs and shed before, and they’ve still lasted until the following Spring.

 Caring for Rhubarb

-All that’s required is a healthy dump of well rotted manure around the base of the plant before the winter comes.
-This is a very satisfying job, which can be enjoyed content in the knowledge that the rhubarb will come back even stronger for it in the spring.
+All that’s required is a healthy dump of well-rotted manure around the base of the plant before the winter comes.
+This is a very satisfying job, which can be enjoyed the content in the knowledge that the rhubarb will come back even stronger for it in the spring.

 Potting up Strawberries

-The roots look like pincers, and need either pressing gently into soil or potting up ready to plant somewhere else.
+The roots look like pincers and need either pressing gently into the soil or potting up ready to plant somewhere else.
 It’s a very satisfying job, knowing that you’re increasing next year’s fruit yield without spending a penny.

 If you’re unsure how to pot up a runner, have a look at this post about preparing a new strawberry bed.